lcarsde/lcarswm/readme.md

 * header files and libraries for XLib, randr and xpm.
 Check the travis yaml file to find the build dependencies in the install routines for Ubuntu.

 ## Known issues
-* Some popups don't render (noticed on IntelliJ startup tips popup)
-* Popups probably shouldn't be scaled, but instead centered in the window area
-* lxterminal doesn't render until it went through a switch of the active application
+* IntelliJ doesn't render until move or screen mode toggle

 ## To do
 * Configuration for application key bindings